kirankumarmanku/jp_morgan_test/movie-theater-src/README.md

   * Any movies showing on 7th, you'll get 1$ discount
   * The discount amount applied only one if met multiple rules; biggest amount one
 * We want to print the movie schedule with simple text & json format

+##
+# We can have DiscountCalculator
+# This class will be composed of list of DiscountRule.
+Each rule is responsible for handling particular discount type.
+  # Current Rules:
+    1. SpecialMovieDiscountRule(movie)
+    2. SequenceBasedMovieDiscountRule(show)

+New Rules:
+    1. ShowTimingDiscountRule(show)
+    2. DateBasedDiscountRule(show)
+    3. Max of all discounts.